The NFTS is committed to ensuring it is open to students of genuine ability, no matter what their background or financial circumstances.

 NFTS MA Scholarship Programme

-The NFTS is grateful for the generous assistance of its scholarship donors, such as ScreenSkills and Channel 4, who between them provide £350,000 of support for students to help with their fees.
-Channel 4 monies are targeted at students from diverse backgrounds including those from the regions, nations and from BAME communities.
+The NFTS Scholarship programme is made up of a multitude of donors and patrons.
+We are grateful for the generous assistance of its scholarship donors, such as BFI and BBC, who between them provide more than £400,000 of support for students to help with their fees.
+Both BFI and BBC monies are targeted at students from diverse backgrounds including those from the regions, nations and from BAME communities.

 The School also receives significant scholarship funding from a range of trusts and grant-giving organisations, such as the Leverhulme Trust which supports 10 students every year, as well as companies and individuals.